 - Arrange for regular scheduled time off the floor with coverage to participate in QAPI initiatives.

 - Ask for their opinions, ideas, and find ways they can contribute to decision making.

 - Intentionally incorporate into their schedule time for relationship building.
 In addition, allow them to spend time with elders outside of their job as a caregiver- as a human being that enriches life.

 - Find ways that your C.N.As can share their gifts and talents with co-workers, residents and family members.

 Ponder whether your organizational culture truly respects not just the work, but the personhood of your Certified Nursing Assistants.
 In doing so, you may realize improved retention, the antidote to turnover.

 Julie has worked in Aging Services for over 30 years and has been a Licensed Nursing Home Administrator since 1990.
 She is a Certified Master Trainer with the AGE-u-cate Training Institute.
-Through her company Enlighten Eldercare, she provides training and educational programs on elder caregiving to private and professional caregivers.
+Through her company Enlighten Eldercare, Julie provides training and educational programs on elder caregiving for family and professional caregivers.
 She is an instructor and the Interim Director of Gerontology at Northern Illinois University and lives in the Chicago Northwest Suburb of Mount Prospect, IL.